minjae-kim-researcher/minjae-kim-researcher.github.io/index.md

 He is a self-motivated and proactive researcher eager to contribute to this society with what he have learned.

-Also, he loves to bring new ideas and share it with collaborators.
+He also loves to bring new ideas and share it with collaborators.

 ## Contact